internPulse-cohort8/bitnob-api-nodejs/README.md

-# Fintech Backend API
+# Bitnob Integration Nodejs

-A Node.js backend for [your fintech product description] using Bitnob API.
+This project is a Node.js backend API built to integrate with the Bitnob API as part of the InternPulse Cohort 8 program.
+It simulates the backend infrastructure of a fintech product (e.g., crypto wallet, savings app, transaction tracker) by providing essential crypto-related features.

 ## Project Setup